Expertise for Never Event Claims

 Never Event claims are cases of medical negligence which cause serious injury.
 Yet they were easily avoidable.
 In other words, they are something that should simply never happen because the information exists to prevent them from occurring.

-Yet they do.
+Nevertheless, they do.

 In the nine months between April and December 2017, NHS England reports 362 Never Event cases.
 That’s 362 times when a patient suffers harm – sometimes mildly, other times serious, because of avoidable failings in their care.
 The NHS proactively addresses the existence of so-called Never Events in its hospital and care facilities.